The word ‘Rosolio’ comes from the Latin ‘ros olis’ translated in English as ‘morning dew’

 ITALICUS ROSOLIO DI BERGAMOTTO ONLY USES I.G.P.
 BERGAMOT FROM A UNESCO PROTECTED AREA IN CALABRIA, A THIN STRIP OF COASTLINE THAT RUNS FROM THE TYRRHENIAN COAST TO THE SHORES OF THE IONIAN SEA.

-THE APERITIVO OCCASION IS ROOTED IN THE ITALIAN DOLCE VITA WAY OF LIFE AND THE IMPORTANCE OF CONNECTING FRIENDS AND FAMILY THAT CONTINUES TO GAIN POPULARITY ALL OVER THE WORLD
+THE APERITIVO OCCASION IS ROOTED IN THE ITALIAN DOLCE VITA WAY OF LIFE AND THE IMPORTANCE OF CONNECTING FRIENDS AND FAMILY, WHICH CONTINUES TO GAIN POPULARITY ALL OVER THE WORLD.

 We like to share industry insights, knowledge, updates and good news with great friends.
 We love to do it personally with fantastic drinks and food.
 Please confirm your details below to ensure we can let you know about future events.